LuisRevillaM/pg_code_challenge/README.md

 ## Running the program

-We're using `Node.js` to run the program, with the following command:
+We're using `Node.js` to run the program, with the following command from the project's root folder:

 ```
 node index.js